se-edu/learningresources/contents/javascript/Javascript-promises.md

 main();
 ```

-It can be rewritten in the "async-await" style as follows:
+It can be rewritten in the 'async-await' style as follows:

 ```javascript
 async function main() {